1669 Polish–Lithuanian royal election: History

 The pro-French faction, which was backed by Michal Prazmowski and Crown Hetman Jan Sobieski, was strong.
 During the Convocation, several Sejm members of the szlachta urged the election of a native Piast king instead.
 There were widespread rumors that supporters of foreign candidates had been bribed.
 Under the circumstances, the Bishop of Chełmno, Andrzej Olszowski, suggested that instead of a foreigner, a Pole should be elected.
 Olszowski suggested the candidacy of Michał Korybut Wiśniowiecki, who was the son of legendary Ruthenian magnate, Jeremi Wiśniowiecki.
-Michał Korybut was an exceptional individual, but the Szlachta who were afraid of growing French influences, decided to back him.
+Michał Korybut, an exceptional individual, received the backing of the Szlachta who were afraid of growing French influences.
 Local sejmiks urged the nobility to come to Warsaw as pospolite ruszenie.

-The free election, which took place in May and June 1669 in Wola, near Warsaw, is regarded as the epitome of szlachta anarchy (see Golden Liberty).
-After heated arguments on 6 June, a crowd of nobility electors forced senators to void the candidacy of Louis, Grand Condé.
+The election, which took place in May and June 1669 in Wola, near Warsaw, is regarded as the epitome of szlachta anarchy (see Golden Liberty).
+After heated arguments on 6 June, a crowd of electors forced senators to void the candidacy of Louis, Grand Condé.
 Some senators tried to oppose, but most gave way to the threats and eventually supported the Bishop of Kujawy, Florian Czartoryski, who stated: “The voice of the people is the voice of God”.

-On 17 June some districts of Warsaw burned in a fire and rumors soon spread that the fire was intentionally set.
+On 17 June some districts of Warsaw burned and rumors soon spread that the fire was intentionally set.
 Szlachta surrounded the wooden shed in which the senators convened, accusing them of treason and conspiring with foreign envoys.
 Shots were fired and, as Jan Chryzostom Pasek later wrote in his diaries, “bishops and senators hid themselves under chairs, emerging only after the situation had been defused.”